 - Program Advocate Distribute informational flyers within your Boston neighborhood, contact organizations within your community to arrange informational sessions presented by The Home or promote the benefits of specific programs of The Home.

-- Thrift Shop Assistant Price merchandise, create new window displays and organize storage spaces at The Thrift Shop of Boston from which all proceeds are donated to The Home.
+- Thrift Shop Assistant Price merchandise, create new window displays and organize storage spaces at The Thrift Shop of Boston (located in Roslindale) from which all proceeds are donated to The Home.
 Other opportunities include soliciting quality donations through social networks & direct marketing efforts, as well as helping with customers in the shop.

 - Human Rights Committee Advisor Advocate for children served by The Home by protecting and promoting their individual rights.
+This group meets quarterly, but is not taking any more members at this time.

 We would love to hear about any special skills or talents you have to share!
 Contact us at: